tinobragaa/mils-kitchen/README.md

 - CSS

 ### Resources and Tools
-The following frameworks and tools were used to develop the website:
+The following resources and tools were used to develop the website:
 - Git
 - Github
 - Gitpod